iamshihshan/PyOllyTutorial/README.md

 ***
 #### How to Add Virtual Env for Python
-The Env path should be in the same path as your Python locaate at
+The Env path should be at the path you did cmd in defult
 ```CMD
 python -m venv EnvName
 ```